php-opencloud/openstack/CONTRIBUTING.md

 We have three forms of documentation:

 * short README documents that briefly introduce a topic
-* reference documentation
-* user documentation on http://docs.php-opencloud.com that includes getting started guides, installation guides and code samples
+* user documentation on https://php-openstack-sdk.readthedocs.io that includes getting started guides, installation guides and code samples

 If you feel that a certain section could be improved - whether it's to clarify